yktoo/yktoo.com/content/blog/posts/0401/index.en.md

 **Worth noting:** in my setup, the satellite is connected to the router via Ethernet and not via the backhaul.

 When it comes to bandwidth Netgear Orbi is stellar.
-I've made some measurements with my mobile using {{< a "https://fast.com/" "fast.com" >}} and {{< a "https://www.speedtest.net/" "speedtest.net" >}}.
+I've made some measurements with my mobile using [fast.com](https://fast.com/) and [speedtest.net](https://www.speedtest.net/).
 Also I've metered the mobile (LTE/4G+) data speed, out of curiosity.

 Below is the summary of my readings (the speed is in **Mbps**):